RateCity.com.au

 Does your credit score get reset by Australian credit bureaus?

-Credit bureaus don’t usually remove negative incidents from your credit file.
-They do, however, expire from your credit report over time, as noted above.
+Credit bureaus don’t usually remove negative incidents from your credit file if they have been accurately recorded.
+However, these events do expire from your credit report over time.

 • Your personal details, including identification and contact information.